DawYem/PyScan/README.md

 -  Interactive input for custom port selection
 - Detects and displays **open vs closed ports**
 - Automatically shows your **device hostname and IP address**
-- Simple and clean code — perfect for beginners
+- Simple and clean code

 ---
 ## How it works?